-Perfections, like the Eightfold Path, are practiced simultaneously.
+Like the Eightfold Path, perfections are all practiced simultaneously.

 Become that which you aspire to be

-In order to be God, you must behave as if you already are God.
-At the end of his teaching on love in his Sermon on the Mount, Jesus said, “Be perfect as your heavenly Father is perfect.”
-Lester Levenson (1993) said the same thing:
+In order to know the one Self, you must develop a likeness or identity with the Self.
+At the end of his teaching on love in his Sermon on the Mount, Yeshua said, “Be perfect as your heavenly Father is perfect.”
+Another time Yeshua rebuked Cephas, saying, “You are thinking not as God does, but as human beings do” (Mark 8:33).
+As Lester Levenson (1993) explained:

-To attain higher states you must have a strong mental impression of that state.
+To attain a higher state you must develop a strong mental impression of that state.
 It is as if you are in a pole vaulting competition, in which the bar is progressively raised.
-In order to clear the higher bar, you must first visualize yourself clearing it, because the act is merely the manifestation of the thought; it is the thought that determines what happens.
-In the same way, a sculptor sees the finished sculpture in the rough stone and then chips away everything that is not it, and a concert violinist hears the music in her mind before producing it on the instrument.
+In order to clear the higher bar you must first visualize yourself clearing it, bringing the future into the present.
+That which you expect will happen; the thought summons.

-Existence itself is a hindrance.
-First one sets up a mind (nama), then the body (rupa): these five things make up the entirety of the ego-self.
-The mind discriminates all things, both forms and the formless, and knows things as good or bad based on feelings experienced from infancy.
-Therefore, in our unconscious mind there is an infant, the id, which craves love, security, and control over things.
-This infant, this id, holds on to memories of pain from when it was not loved, not secure, and had no control, and this is what drives all of our negative thoughts and behaviors.
+Existence is bondage.
+First one forms a mind (nama), and the mind forms a body (rupa): mind and body are the entirety of the ego-self.
+The mind discriminates this from that, both forms and concepts, and knows things as good or bad based on cravings experienced in infancy.
+In our unconscious mind there is an infant, the id, which craves love, security, and control over its parents.
+The id holds on to memories of pain from when it felt it was not loved, when it could not make others love it, and as a result felt insecure.
+These painful memories are what drive all of our negative thoughts and behaviors.

-The Sedona Method is the best method I am aware of for letting go of attachments and aversions.
-Its creator, Lester Levenson, attained unexcelled complete enlightenment in three months.
-However he had previously read every book by Freud that had been translated and he underwent four years of Freudian psychoanalysis (four times a week), the aim of which is to bring unconscious feelings and memories into consciousness.
-Freud once said, “I will turn id into ego”; that is, bring that which is hidden into the light, where it can easily be let go of.
+Releasing is the best method I am aware of for letting go of attachments and aversions.
+Its creator, Lester Levenson, realized enlightenment in three months; however, he had previously read every book by Freud and had undergone Freudian psychoanalysis four times a week for four years.
+What psychoanalysis does is to bring repressed feelings into awareness, from the dark recesses of the subconscious into the light.
+Freud once said, “I will turn id into ego.”

 “There’s not a higher Self and a lower Self.
 There’s only you identifying with your limitless Being or identifying with your limited being.” – Lester Levenson